code-423n4/2024-08-wildcat/README.md

 The interest rate paid by the borrower can comprise of up to three distinct figures:

   - The base APR (accruing to the lender, expressed in bips when a market is deployed),
-  - The protocol fee APR (accruing to the Wildcat protocol itself, expressed as a percentage of the base APR), and
+  - The protocol fee APR (accruing to the Wildcat protocol itself, expressed in bips as a fraction of the base APR), and
   - The penalty APR (accruing to the lender, expressed in bips when a market is deployed).

 A borrower deploying a market with a base APR of 10%, a protocol APR of 5% and a penalty APR of 20% will pay a true APR of 10.5% (10% + (10% * 5%)) under normal circumstances, and 30.5% when the market has been delinquent for long enough for the penalty APR to activate.
 The protocol APR percentage doesn't factor in penalty APRs even while they're active.